Quick RFQ scan before you send a request:

 Please include the application, working conditions, and required quantity.
 Useful information may include dust or liquid type, operating temperature, pressure, flow rate, filtration precision, moisture condition, and delivery schedule.
 For planned shutdown replacement, sharing the schedule early can help quotation preparation and production planning.

 If drawings are available, please send them with the request.
-If drawings are not available, old samples, clear measurements, and photos can still help the review process.
-For non-standard replacement products, samples or detailed photos may be needed before final confirmation.
+If drawings are not available, clear photos of the full bag, top connection, bottom structure, label, used area, and installation position can help identify what still needs confirmation.
+For non-standard replacement products, samples, detailed photos, or clear measurements may be needed before final confirmation.

 Full guide: https://www.sffiltech.com/Industry-news/replacement-filter-bag-quotation-information